sandinmyjoints/leveraging-node/talk.md

 <img class="logo" src="./img/logo_sd.png" alt="SpanishDict" style="height: 50%;
 width: 50%">

-Dirty secret: a few parts of our site are still powered by legacy PHP app.
+* Dirty secret: a few parts of our site are still powered by legacy PHP app.

-Node makes proxying easy.
+* Node makes proxying easy:
   * `node-http-proxy` module.
-* Tweak as needed to reframe contents using new header and footer, styles.
+  * Tweak as needed to inject new header, footer, styles.

 Note:
+- A dirty secret: a few parts, < 1% of traffic, still powered by PHP.
 - Very practical choice.
 - We are a small shop.
 For a long time, 2 engineers, then 3, now we have a few more.
 - We do cost/benefit analysis on everything we do.
+- Complicated parts to reimplement.
+Why do it?
 - We can implement things quickly and try new things out at a very low cost.